-- 1. Looked after and previously looked after children. (see notes 2&3) - Catholic children who are resident in the parish(es) of Our Lady of The Rosary and St Luke [for whom St Luke's Catholic Primary is the nearest Catholic school]. (see notes 3&7) - 3.
-Other Catholic children. (see note 3) - 4.
-Any other non-Catholic children.
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+Catholic children who are resident in the parish(es) of Our Lady of The Rosay for whom St Luke's Catholic Primary, A Voluntary Academy is the nearest Catholic school. (see notes 3&7) - 3.
+Other Catholic children. (see note 3)